What are altcoins? A guide to the cryptocurrencies beyond Bitcoin

 If something could be even more risky than investing in the top handful of cryptocurrencies, it would be buying relatively unknown altcoins.
 Here are some things to consider before plunging into altcoins hoping for a lottery-like payout:

 - Cryptocurrency is driven entirely by sentiment.
-Because cryptocurrency is not backed by the assets or cash flow of an underlying company as a stock is, it’s driven only by sentiment.
+Because cryptocurrency is generally not backed by the assets or cash flow of an underlying company as a stock is, it’s driven only by sentiment.
 Sentiment can swing from wildly optimistic to depressingly pessimistic, meaning that altcoins rely on traders being or becoming more optimistic for their prices to rise.

 - Investors herd around the most popular coins.
 Because cryptocurrency is driven by sentiment, investors herd around the most popular coins, focusing on Bitcoin, Ethereum and a relative handful of others.
 While every once in a while an altcoin breaks out – Dogecoin or Shiba Inu being purebred examples – literally thousands of others sit unknown.
 That means if an altcoin goes into the doghouse, it may not ever return to favor, costing you most or even all of your investment.